 Step 7: Review

 After successfully launching an engagement programme, regular reviews are all part of the process.
 Continuously aligning progress with your initial goals will keep your programme effective and focussed.
 In the beginning stages, you'll be focusing on the figures around sign-up and interest in the programme.

 The Incentivesmart platform has robust reporting and analytics tools, enabling you to pull out data from the programme and compare it to your KPIs.
 You can also use the platform to publish incentivised quizzes or surveys to get feedback from employees and get a better idea of how your programme is performing.

 Careful planning before implementing your reward and recognition platform is crucial to ensuring that you've chosen the best-suited technology for your business and are able to prove this to stakeholders with measurable results.
 If the launch has been successful, you should start to see high uptake and encouraging engagement after approximately six months.

 At Incentivesmart, we always advocate for transparency and alignment between our offering and the clients we serve.
 We invite and encourage potential partners to experience a free demonstration of our technology and ask as many questions as they need.
 This process of getting to know one another ensures that we're not only the right fit but that our customers feel reassured and confident in their investment.

-So, if you're ready to try your free demo of the Incentivesmart platform, start by reviewing the X questions to ask Incentivesmart to make the most of your free demo.
+So, if you're ready to try your free demo of the Incentivesmart platform, start here.